Journal Prompts for Self-Discovery

 What are my dreams?
 If I could do anything, what would it be?
 (Don’t be realistic, let yourself pretend that actual barriers like money, time, skill, knowledge, etc. are not in the way.)

-Well, that’s more than enough journaling to get you started!
 Pick and choose prompts that speak to you.
-Not all of them will directly relate to the boundaries you want to set, but the more you know about yourself and the version of yourself you are becoming, the better equipped you will be to identify, set, and implement boundaries to help you get there.
+Not all of them will directly relate to the boundaries you want to set, but the more you know about yourself and the changes you might like to make, the better equipped you will be to identify, set, and implement boundaries to help you get there.

 If any of this feels overwhelming and you want help walking through this process, please reach out.